lfierro/pachyderm-vid2frames-demo/tutorial/troubleshooting.md

 minikube status
 ```

-If you see that the apiserver has a status of stopped, it is likely that the Minikube resources have run out (see [https://github.com/kubernetes/minikube/issues/3649](https://github.com/kubernetes/minikube/issues/3649)), and/or you are not running the most recent minikube
+If you see that the apiserver has a status of stopped, it is likely minikube has run out of resource (see [https://github.com/kubernetes/minikube/issues/3649](https://github.com/kubernetes/minikube/issues/3649)), and/or you are not running the most recent version of minikube

 ## Solution
 - Upgrade minikube OR